-There are several types of companies that you can work with if you’re in need of purchase order financing.
-Microlenders and online companies both offer purchase order finance.
-But it can be hard to know which are the reputable companies.
+There are several types of companies that you can work with if you’re in need of purchase order financing—microlenders and online companies both offer this type of financing—but it can be hard to know which are reputable.

-Here are some questions you might ask when interviewing a potential purchase order financing company:
+Here are some questions you might ask when considering a purchase order financing company:

 A common misconception is that purchase order financing and invoice financing/invoice factoring are the same thing.
 But, there are key differences.

-The major difference between these two is that factoring is a loan based on invoices you’ve already sent to your customers.
-You already paid for the goods to be prepared and delivered to your customers.
-Now, you’ve sent an invoice to your customer and are waiting for the customer to pay.
+Factoring is a loan based on invoices you’ve already sent to your customers.
+In this scenario, you already paid for the goods and are waiting for the customer to pay.
 Purchase order financing is based on an order that you haven’t yet delivered or invoiced the customer for.

 The other difference is when you see the money.
 If you use invoice factoring, you will receive the funds from the lender.
 But with purchase order financing, the lender sends the funds directly to your supplier.

-The final difference between factoring and purchase order financing you should be aware of is the cost.
-The risk taken on by the lender is higher in purchase order financing (because your customer might refuse the goods or go broke after receiving the goods), so they charge higher interest rates.
+The final difference you should be aware of is the cost.
+The risk taken on by the lender is higher in purchase order financing (because your customer might refuse the goods or not be able to pay), so they charge higher interest rates.
 If you’re looking to save money, invoice factoring typically costs less money than purchase order financing.

 Short-term loans and purchase order finance have a lot of similarities.
-They both can cover temporary gaps in cash flow.
-The cost is similar.
-And both types of financing are relatively easy to qualify for.
+They both can cover temporary gaps in cash flow, the cost is similar, and both are relatively easy to qualify for.
 However, short-term loans and PO financing are structured very differently.

-In contrast, a short-term loan is an installment loan.
-You borrow money from a lender and then pay back the money over 3 to 18 months, in weekly or daily installments.
-Unlike purchase order financing, you can use short-term funding as working capital, to pay staff, to pay for marketing, or for other business activities.
+A short-term loan is an installment loan, meaning you borrow money from a lender and then pay back the money over three to 18 months, in weekly or daily installments.
+The lender gives you the funds directly and you can then use them to pay for whatever business expenses you need to cover: working capital, paying staff, paying for marketing, or for other business activities.